managarm/managarm/docs/src/contributing/overview.md

 > This section of the Guide is Work-In-Progress.
 Please come back later for more information.

 For instructions on how to setup the build environment, how to build and how to run Managarm we refer you to the bootstrap-managarm repository [here](https://github.com/managarm/bootstrap-managarm).

+There is also the option to [set up LSP support](lsp.md).

 <!-- TODO
 include Setup of env, IDE and typical getting started instructions?
 -->

+### Preparing a PR

+When preparing your work for a PR, keep a few things in mind:

+* Split your PR into reasonably small commits.
+Each commit should address one specific concern.
+Pick sensible and informative commit messages (see also ["Commit Messages"](commit-messages.md)).
+* Commits must be self-contained.
+Each commit must build on its own (such that `git bisect` works as expected).
+* Pick a descriptive branch name.
+The branch name appears in merge commits and is visible in the commit history.
+* When you apply changes after code review, do not include fixes of early commits as separate commits in your PR.
+Instead, amend your earlier commits to include the fixes.
+Force push the amended commits to your branch.
+  > `git commit --fixup <commit>` + `git rebase -i --autosquash origin/master`
+  > are excellent tools to amend commits, regardless of where they appear
+  > in a patch series.

+  For the purposes of adding fixes to address reviews, it is advisable to not squash the fixup commits but to simply push them to the PR branch - this allows reviewers to trivially see the changes made, and the fixups can then still be squashed before merging.
+* Do not include merge commits in your PR ("Merge branch master ...").
+Managarm strives for a linear (or almost linear) commit history on all repositories.
+  > Merge commits can accidentally be created by running `git pull origin master`
+  > after `master` and `origin/master` have diverged.
+This can be avoided by
+  > passing the `--rebase` option to `git pull`.
+  > We strongly recommend to set `git config --global pull.rebase true` to
+  > make `--rebase` the default.
+* Signing your commits is optional, but welcome.
+* Feel free to use [`Co-authored-by:`](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-with-multiple-authors) lines for co-authors of the commit.

 ### Handling bootstrap-managarm and managarm dependencies